Gaussian Multiple and Random Access in the Finite Blocklength Regime: A Nonasymptotic Bound and its Analysis for the Gaussian Random Access Channel

 \subsection{System Model}

-\emph{Channel model}: In order to capture the scenario of a memoryless Gaussian channel with $K$ possible transmitters, a single receiver, and an unknown activity pattern $\mc{A}\subseteq[K]$ describing which transmitters are active, we describe the Gaussian RAC by a family of Gaussian MACs $\{P_{Y_k|X_{[k]}}\}_{k = 0}^K$ \eqref{eq:noisedensity}, each indexed by the number of active transmitters $k \in \{0, \dots, K\}$.
-We choose a \emph{compound channel} model in order to avoid the need to assign an activity probability to each transmitter.
+\emph{Channel model}: Given an unknown set of active transmitters~$\mc{A}$, the Gaussian channel \eqref{eq:noisedensity} depends on $\mc{A}$ only through the number of active transmitters, $|\mc{A}| = k$, that is, $P_{Y_{k} | X_{\mc{A}}} = P_{Y_k | X_{[k]}}$.
+Therefore, in order to capture the scenario of a memoryless Gaussian channel with $K$ possible transmitters, a single receiver, and an unknown activity pattern $\mc{A}\subseteq[K]$, we describe the Gaussian RAC by a family of Gaussian MACs $\{P_{Y_k|X_{[k]}}\}_{k = 0}^K$ \eqref{eq:noisedensity}, each indexed by the number of active transmitters $k \in \{0, \dots, K\}$.
+This RAC model is introduced in \cite{yavas2020Random} for general channels satisfying permutation-invariance and reducibility assumptions; the Gaussian RAC satisfies these assumptions.
+As in \cite{yavas2020Random}, we choose a \emph{compound channel} model in order to avoid the need to assign probabilities to each activity pattern $\mathcal{A}$.

-\emph{Communication strategy}: We adapt the epoch-based \emph{rateless} communication strategy we put forth in \cite{effros2018} to achieve the fundamental limits of the Gaussian RAC.
+\emph{Communication strategy}: We apply the epoch-based \emph{rateless} communication strategy that we proposed in \cite{yavas2020Random}.
 Each transmitter is either active or silent during a whole epoch.
-When the decoder can decode, it broadcasts a positive acknowledgment bit (ACK) to all transmitters, thereby ending the current epoch and staring the next.
-The length of the epoch is $n_t$, where $t$ is the decoder's estimate of the number of transmitters and $n_0,n_1,\ldots,n_K$ is a fixed collection of possible decoding times.
-As in \cite{polyanskiy2017perspective, effros2018}, we employ identical encoding, with each active transmitter $i$ using the same encoding function to describe its message $W_i\in[M]$.
+At each of times $n_0, n_1, \dots$, the decoder broadcasts to all transmitters a single bit --- sending value 1 if it can decode and 0 otherwise.
+The transmission of 1 at time $n_t$ ends the current epoch and starts the next, indicating that the decoder's estimate of the number of transmitters is $t$.
+As in \cite{polyanskiy2017perspective, yavas2020Random}, we employ identical encoding, with each active transmitter $i$ using the same encoding function to describe its message $W_i\in[M]$.
 Identical encoding here requires $P_i=P$ and $M_i=M$ for all $i$.
 The task of the decoder is to decode a list of messages sent by the active transmitters $\mc{A}$ but not the identities of those transmitters.
-Messages $W_{\mc{A}}$ are independent and uniformly distributed over alphabet $[M]$.
+The messages in $W_{\mc{A}}$ are independent and uniformly distributed on alphabet $[M]$.